-breach of personal data36.
-The WP29 has previously37 identified three types of breaches.
+It should be noted that a security breach is not always a personal data breach.
+For the GDPR, a "personal data breach" is "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed"47.
+Therefore, the GDPR applies only when the security issue results in a breach of personal data48.
+The WP29 has previously49 identified three types of breaches.
 First of all, the confidentiality breach, that results from an unauthorised or accidental disclosure of, or access to, personal data.
 Secondly, the integrity breach, in case data is altered by an unauthorised or accidental intervention and lastly, the availability breach, in case of an accidental or unauthorised loss or access to, or destruction of, personal data.

-The processor is obliged to inform the controller "without undue delay", i.e. as soon as he or she is aware of the breach, no matter how important the risk entailed is, "with further information about the breach provided in phases as more details become available"38.
-However, in the event of a data breach affecting the rights of individuals, he or she must immediately notify the competent national supervisory authorities, in order to limit the damage occurred for the individuals39.
+The processor is obliged to inform the controller "without undue delay", i.e. as soon as he or she is aware of the personal data breach, no matter how important the risk entailed is, "with further information about the breach provided in phases as more details become available"50.
+However, in the event of a data breach affecting the rights of individuals, he or she must immediately notify the competent national supervisory authorities, in order to limit the damage occurred for the individuals51.
 In some cases, the breach should also be notified to the data subjects.
-Article 29 Working Party notes that "the threshold for communicating a breach to individuals is [...] higher than for notifying supervisory authorities and not all breaches will therefore be required to be communicated to individuals, thus protecting them from unnecessary communication fatigue"40.
-However, according to article 34 of the Regulation, the controller should always be transparent about data breaches to the data subjects and the communication should satisfy article 12 requirements about information41 (see section 2.1.1.1 for more information).
+Article 29 Working Party notes that "the threshold for communicating a breach to individuals is [...] higher than for notifying supervisory authorities and not all breaches will therefore be required to be communicated to individuals, thus protecting them from unnecessary communication fatigue"52.
+However, according to article 34 of the Regulation, the controller should always be transparent about data breaches to the data subjects and the communication should satisfy article 12 requirements about information53 (see section 2.2.1 for more information).
 Additionally, following the requirements of article 33(5), the controller shall keep documentation of all data breaches, regardless of whether the breach needs to be notified to a supervisory authority.